Technology

 4. What if there’s a problem with my Black Friday delivery?

-It’s always the the retailer's responsibility to deliver your goods to you so, if your parcel doesn't turn up on time, has gone missing altogether, arrives damaged, or is stolen from your doorstep, it needs to rectify the situation.
+It’s always the the retailer's responsibility to deliver your goods to you, so if your parcel doesn't turn up on time, has gone missing, arrives damaged, or is stolen from your doorstep, the onus is on it to rectify the situation.

 You shouldn't have to chase the delivery courier if there is a problem.
 Know your delivery rights and always speak to the retailer in the first instance.